ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 EST-oscore servers MUST support both the DER-encoded ASN.1 objects and the CBOR-encoded objects.
 This means supporting formats detailed in {{der}} and {{cbor}}.
 It is up to the client to support only DER-encoded ASN.1, CBOR encoding, or both.
+Based on the client encoding of the CSR (DER encoding or CBOR encoding), the server is able to tell whether client prefers a DER-encoded object ({{der}} or a CBOR-encoded object ({{cbor}}) in response.
-As a reminder, Content-Format negotiation happens through CoAP's Accept option present in the requests.
+In addition, Content-Format negotiation for specific objects happens through CoAP's Accept option present in the requests.
+CoAP Accept option may not be present; this is a case which carries special semantics, see {{der}} and {{cbor}}.

 ### DER-encoded ASN.1 Objects {#der}